-In 2008, at the IFSW General Meeting in Brazil, IFSW member organizations agreed that future World Social Work Days to be celebrated on the same day in March each year being the third Tuesday of March until 2020.
+In 2008, at the IFSW General Meeting in Brazil, IFSW member organizations agreed that future World Social Work Days to be celebrated in March each year on the third Tuesday.

 The general theme for the World Social Work Day 2009 was: Making human rights real – the Social Work Agenda, which was in focus for the World Conference 2010 in Hong Kong where it was discussed how social workers could build a social work and social development agenda for the upcoming decade that face the challenges the global society is confronted with and that makes sure that humanity can thrive despite the troubled times.

 After the Global Agenda for Social Work and Social Development was approved in Hong Kong 2010, the themes of WSWD and Social Work Day at the UN, were set for two years according to the goals of the Global Agenda